 - Functional victories – Acknowledge when household tasks become easier or when you feel more stable on your feet

-Building lasting motivation requires finding activities you genuinely enjoy rather than forcing yourself through dreaded workouts.
-Whether it’s dancing, gardening, hiking, swimming, or playing with grandchildren, the best exercise is one you’ll do consistently.
-Remember that some days will feel harder than others—this is completely normal and part of the journey.
-On difficult days, adjust your intensity while maintaining some form of movement, even if it’s just gentle stretching or a short walk.
+Building lasting motivation also means finding activities you genuinely enjoy rather than forcing yourself through dreaded workouts.
+Whether it is dancing, gardening, hiking, swimming, or playing with grandchildren, the best exercise is one you will do consistently.
+On difficult days, adjust your intensity while maintaining some form of movement, even if it is just gentle stretching or a short walk.
 This approach keeps you connected to your fitness routine while honouring your body’s changing needs and energy levels throughout different seasons of life.